2020 IRONMAN 70.3 São Paulo Rules

 1.6.
 Deferral Program and Refund Policy:

 1.6.1.
-Athletes who register on or before March 6th, 2020 are eligible to defer their entry into other IRONMAN 70.3 event in Brasil, if available, free of charge, during the year of 2020.
+Athletes who register on or before March 6th, 2020 are eligible to defer their entry into other IRONMAN 70.3 events in Brasil, if available, free of charge, during the year of 2020.
 All deferral requests will be honored until August 6th, 2020 regardless of the reason for deferral.
 The deferral may only be used once.
-Athletes who elect to defer their entries forfeit any partial refund, ability to transfer or insurance refund.
+Athletes who choose to defer their entries forfeit any partial refund, ability to transfer or insurance refund.
 To submit a deferral request, please contact email@example.com.

 1.6.3.
 The convenience fee is not refundable.

 1.6.4.
 It is not possible to transfer the registration to other people under any circumstances.